mchlsbl/systolic/README.md

 # systolic

 Systolic is an Android app for tracking your blood pressure and medication usage.
-You can set measurement reminders, make backups and export your history as a PDF file for easy sharing.
+You can set measurement reminders, make backups of your measurements, and export your history as a PDF file for easy sharing.

 ## Getting Started